juliewang2020/cca_lol/1_Model Scraper.md

 # Step 1: Scraping the Images
 In order to pull off this ML project, I need images of each champion in a somewhat similar angle/position.
 However, I cannot use official splash art or icons as those are all different sizes, angles, resolution, and styles (artists).

-To gather data that I believe would be good for this project, I've decided to scrape 3D Models of the charaters from the website  www.teemo.gg/.
+To gather data that I believe would be good for this project, I've decided to scrape 3D Models of the charaters from the website  teemo.gg.
 Here's what the model viewer looks like:
  ![Image of Model Viewer](https://github.com/juliewang2020/cca_lol/blob/master/images/model_viewer.png)

 The model viewer allows you to select the desired champion and skin, rotate and zoom in, and view animations.
 For the purpose of this project, I will be using the forward-facing pose, non-animated, as seen in the above image.
 Luckily, it is also the default position the viewer displays the model in.